The-Grand-Combination/The-Grand-Combo/README.md

 * LouisTheFly
 * anzu-3278

-## 1966 campaign extension — status snapshot
+## TGC Timeline 1966 submod — status snapshot

+The **01/01/1966** extended timeline is now packaged as the separate `TGC Timeline 1966` submod (`TGC_Timeline_1966/` plus `TGC_Timeline_1966.mod`).
+The base `TGC/` mod no longer carries the 1966 runtime files by default; to play the extended timeline, enable both:

+1. `TGC - The Grand Combination`
+2. `TGC Timeline 1966`

-Current branch state for the **01/01/1966** extension:
+Current branch state for the submod:

-- End date / end-game decision / backend year label alignment is implemented.
+- End date / end-game decision / backend year label alignment is implemented in `TGC_Timeline_1966/`.
 - Tech tree extension is complete at full-tree scope across **all 25 technology sub-branches**: **5/5 branches**, **25/25 areas**, **12/12 tiers per area**.
-- Late-tier tech and tracked inventions are now enforced by validator-backed localisation coverage checks.
+- Late-tier tech and tracked inventions are enforced by submod-aware validator localisation coverage checks.
-- Main remaining work is release stabilization: long smoke-test campaigns and post-test tuning.
+- The balance audit reads the timeline runtime from the submod and reports normative diagnostics; WARN entries are playtest/tuning guidance, not automatic blockers.
+- CI runs both 1966 submod drift directions with `--fail-on-warn`, so possible core/submod sync drift after upstream syncs blocks until reviewed and ported, removed, or intentionally accounted for.

-For canonical, up-to-date status and final validation plan, see:
+For the submod manifest and final validation plan, see:
+`TGC_Timeline_1966/docs/manifest_1966_timeline.md` and
 `TGC/docs/1966_extension_audit.md`.